mvolkmann/blog/src/swift.md

   that each handle different kinds of errors.

-  Each statement in the `do` block that can throw an error should be preceded by the `try` keyword.
+  Each statement in the `do` block that can throw an error must be preceded by the `try` keyword.
+  This is different from most programming languages where it is assumed that any statement in a `try` block can thrown.

   Each `case` can be followed by a pattern, or list of patterns, that identify the kinds of errors it handles.